p3nt4/Invoke-SocksProxy/README.md

 - When the Socks Proxy runs out of available threads, new connections cannot be established until a thread is freed.
 - New features will be implemented in the future.
 PR are welcome.

+# Disclaimer
+This project is intended for security researchers and penetration testers and should not be used for any illegal activities.